top of page

 PEERK12 ANALYSIS

 Parents need a clear, immediate way to report.
-But when asked this very specific question, the Principal made no attempt to share the general district process for complaints - he offered no helpful links, no steps to take, no timelines to expect, no who-does-what to clarify, no how-to-report - nothing.
+When asked this very specific question, the Principal made no attempt to share the general district process for complaints.
+He offered no helpful links, no steps to take, no timelines to expect, no who-does-what to clarify, and no how-to-report - nothing.

-Once again, we were left scratching our heads at the lack of transparency and information given by the principal, considering SDUHSD actually outlines all of these protocols on the district website.
-There is even a dedicated full time staffer who handles all district incidents (including the antisemitic ones).
-This is a role that SDUHSD Board Trustee Michael Allman was insistent on having when PeerK12 worked with him on writing and passing the Resolution Addressing Antisemitism and Affirming the Value of Jewish Students, Faculty, Staff, and Families in November 2021, because he understood that students and families needed a trusted person to turn to for these very complaints.
+Once again, we were left scratching our heads at the lack of transparency and information given by the principal.
+This is especially concerning considering SDUHSD actually outlines all of these protocols on the district website.
+There is even a dedicated full-time staffer who handles all district incidents (including the antisemitic ones).
+This role was insisted upon by SDUHSD Board Trustee Michael Allman when PeerK12 worked with him on writing and passing the Resolution Addressing Antisemitism and Affirming the Value of Jewish Students, Faculty, Staff, and Families in November 2021.
+He understood that students and families needed a trusted person to turn to for these very complaints.

 Additional resources available to students and parents include:

-These resources do a pretty good job spelling out the process, timelines, and rights in plain, easy to understand English (and several other languages as well).
-So it’s baffling why no one thought with a big announcement from the Superintendent hitting the inbox of every district parent, that it might be a good idea to collect, organize, and queue them up (like we did here) - just in case.
+These resources do a pretty good job spelling out the process, timelines, and rights in plain, easy-to-understand English (and several other languages as well).
+It’s baffling why no one thought it might be a good idea to collect, organize, and queue them up (like we did here) - just in case.

 "What should Jewish parents expect if (when?) something similar happens to our kids at Torrey?”